ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### SetEventSystem/1

-  > `public virtual VRTK_EventSystemVRInput SetEventSystem(EventSystem eventSystem)`
+  > `public virtual VRTK_VRInputModule SetEventSystem(EventSystem eventSystem)`

   * Parameters
    * `EventSystem eventSystem` - The global Unity event system to be used by the UI pointers.
   * Returns
-   * `VRTK_EventSystemVRInput` - A custom event system input class that is used to detect input from VR pointers.
+   * `VRTK_VRInputModule` - A custom input module that is used to detect input from VR pointers.

 The SetEventSystem method is used to set up the global Unity event system for the UI pointer.
 It also handles disabling the existing Standalone Input Module that exists on the EventSystem and adds a custom VRTK Event System VR Input component that is required for interacting with the UI with VR inputs.